Luke-7988/Minecraft-MultiBlock-Custom-Texture-Pack/README.md

 # Minecraft-MultiBlock-Custom-Texture-Pack
 Make your custom multiblock textures!
-Supports 2*2*2, 1*2*1, and above!
+Supports 2 by 2 by 2, 1 by 2 by 1, and above!

 # Multi-Block Texture Studio 🎨⛏️